-Hyper-V works best with Windows operating systems and it powers Microsoft’s own Azure Cloud.
+Hyper-V works best with Windows operating systems, and it powers Microsoft’s Azure Cloud.
 Click Here To Download Hyper-V.

 8. XenServer (XenSource) is popular open sources virtual machine software that was acquired by Citrix.
 But then Citrix made the mistake of trying too hard to make a profit from XenSource and lost many of their key supporters in the process.
 Since then Citrix has seen their error and has reopened the source code.

-XenServer is available for FREE but you can also buy the full supported version as well.
-It’s a powerful solution used in many enterprise environment for hosting servers and desktop operating systems.
+XenServer is available for FREE, but you can also buy the fully supported version as well.
+It’s a robust solution used in many enterprise environments for hosting servers and desktop operating systems.
 And linked to XenCenter it can do just about everything vSphere can such as live migration, HA and importing and exporting VMs to the cloud.

-The key need to know is Amazon’s EC2 Cloud uses a highly customized version of Xen.
+The critical need to know is Amazon’s EC2 Cloud uses a highly customized version of Xen.
 Click Here To Download XenServer.

-There are FREE or a fully supported versions from RedHat and it does all the cool stuff too.
+There are FREE or fully supported versions from RedHat, and it does all the cool stuff too.
 But like Hyper-V with Linux, KVM has limits with virtualizing Windows.

 10. VMware ESXi does it all and more.
 For large enterprise virtual server deployments of Windows or Linux, VMware ESXi is the best solution in my opinion.

 Since the 90’s VMware has been evolving.
 It started as a clumsy little software that used to be installed on a Windows desktop.
-Then from there it evolved into GSX for Windows Servers.
+Then from there, it changed into GSX for Windows Servers.
 And then again it morphed into ESX which eliminated the need for Windows and booted to a Redhat kernel.
-And then in version 4 it became ESXi which now runs on a custom Linux kernel.
+And later in version 4, it became ESXi which now runs on a custom Linux kernel.

 A final highlight about ESXi is that it is used in the majority of private clouds.
 And more recently many public clouds have been offerings services that allow flexing private vSphere infrastructure directly to public vSphere infrastructure.
 Click Here To Download ESXi.